John Dolbeer

 John Dolbeer (March 12, 1827 – August 17, 1902) was a partner in the Dolbeer & Carson Lumber Co., one of the early major Humboldt County, California lumber operations based in Eureka.
 While in that business, he invented the logging engine, more commonly known as the steam donkey or donkey engine.
-This invaluable equipment, especially with regard to difficult terrain and very large trees, revolutionized 19th century logging so significantly that variations of the engine were still used well into the 20th Century.
+This invaluable equipment, especially with regard to difficult terrain and very large trees, revolutionized 19th century logging so significantly that variations of the engine were still used well into the 20th century.

 Early years

-John Dolbeer was born in Epsom, Merrimack County, New Hampshire on March 12, 1827, the son of Nicholas Dolbeer and Esther Chase of New Rye.
+John Dolbeer was born in Epsom, New Hampshire, on March 12, 1827, the son of Nicholas Dolbeer and Esther Chase of New Rye.
 He left the family farm in 1850 at the age of 23 and set out to the California Gold Rush to make his fortune.

 Entrepreneurship

 Looking for opportunity beyond the mines, Dolbeer arrived at the Humboldt Bay area where in 1853 he purchased Martin White's Bay Mill in Eureka, California.
 Finding himself in need of capital after fire destroyed his mill twice, he became partners with William Carson (builder of the Carson Mansion) by the spring of 1863.
 The two formed what would become one of the first truly huge Redwood lumber operations, the Dolbeer and Carson Lumber Company.
 The mill operated with his name on it on the Eureka waterfront until the 1970s.